How to Start an LLC in Nevada

 Once the business bank account is set up, you need to fund your LLC.
 Typically all members make an initial contribution to pay for their membership interest, or percentage of ownership.

-File Taxes & Reports
+File Taxes and Reports

 To ensure your Nevada LLC is on good terms with both the state and federal government, you’ll need to stay on top of these tax and reporting requirements:

 - Annual List and Business License.
 Nevada LLCs must file an Annual List and State Business License Application with the Secretary of State, due by the end of your LLC’s anniversary month.
 Also called an annual report, it updates the state on your business’s ownership and contact information while renewing your business license.
 The total cost is $350.
 Worried you’ll forget?
-Let us file your Nevada annual report for you.
+Let us file your Nevada Annual Report for you.

 - Taxes.
 Nevada LLCs are taxed as pass-through entities by default.
 This means profits pass to members, who account for them on their personal tax returns.
 Nevada doesn’t collect personal income tax, which is good news for those looking to start an LLC in the state.
 But there are a few other Nevada taxes to be aware of, detailed below.